Adaptive Persona Development

 As Needs Change, So Should Your Personas

-- Your team and agency brainstorm some buyer persona demographics
+- Your team and agency brainstormed some buyer persona demographics

-- You identify some important professional info like education level, career trajectory, etc
+- You identified some important professional info like education level, career trajectory, etc

-- You identify ideal job title/role, company size and type, revenue (sales people love this part)
+- You identified ideal job title/role, company size and type, revenue (sales people love this part)

-- Sources of industry information, shopping preferences, and more
+- You researched sources of industry information, shopping preferences, and more

 This is where our personas are a little bit different.